sCrypt-Inc/scryptTS-docs/docs/tutorials/interact.md

 }
 ```

-## Deployment and Reconstruction
+## Deploy

-For the deployment of our smart contract, we define the following function:
+To deploy the smart contract, we define the following function:

 ```ts
 async function deploy(initialCount = 100n): Promise<string> {